RubySpeeders/georgetown-clone/README.md

 3. I made some styling and color decisions, but I'm open to adjustments based on more detailed instructions.

+4. Checkbox Logic Considerations:
+   - **Current Behavior:** The checkboxes operate on an AND (&&) logic basis.
+For instance, if "College" and "Law" are both selected, only attendees who have both options in their profile are shown.
+   - **Potential Enhancement:** An alternative approach could involve using a combination of AND (&&) and OR (||) logic.
+This would allow displaying attendees who have both selected options or at least one of them.
+The decision on which logic to implement could be determined through discussions with the team and potential users, considering the most applicable use case.

 ## Future Improvements

 1. Organizing styling: Given more time, I would enhance the organization of styling.
 Currently, it's spread across inline styles, the module.css file, and the global.css file.
 Better organization would improve code understanding for future collaborators.